Job Opportunity

 2. Set up and lead projects between Dig-in seasons, including mulching, maintenance and special garden installations.

-3. Maintain the garden recipient database (spreadsheet) and statistics on primary activities, including new garden installations, garden refurbs, and volunteer turnout.
+3. Maintain the garden recipient database (spreadsheet or other collaboration software) and statistics on primary activities, including new garden installations, garden refurbs, and volunteer turnout.

 4. Assist with planning and implementing fundraising projects and events as needed.